channharith/control-flow-practices/README.md

 **If you're curious about whether your code passes the tests written for this assignment, you can do the following:**

-1. From inside this directory, run `npm install` in your terminal.
+1. From inside the root of this directory, run `npm install` in your terminal.
 This will download the testing dependencies (mocha and chai).
 1. Run `npm test` in the directory.
 Read the output to checkout which tests your code is passing and failing.
 1. If there are any errors, try fixing them and running the code again.